Carework Webinar Series

-This webinar brings together trade union leaders from international, Australian and New Zealand trade unions to reflect on the challenges for care workers arising from the current crisis and to share knowledge and start a conversation about how we achieve change for justice and equity for paid care workers in the wake of the COVID-19 pandemic.
+This webinar brought together trade union leaders from international, Australian and New Zealand trade unions to reflect on the challenges for care workers arising from the current crisis and to share knowledge and start a conversation about how we achieve change for justice and equity for paid care workers in the wake of the COVID-19 pandemic.

-Join us for our panel and discussion with:
+The panel and discussion with:

 - Sharan Burrow, General Secretary, International Trade Union Confederation;